Simple Chestnut Stuffing or Dressing

-You will love this easy and flavorful chestnut stuffing, whether you stuff your Thanksgiving turkey with it or bake it on the side.
+You will love this easy and flavorful chestnut stuffing, whether you stuff it into a Thanksgiving turkey or bake it as a dressing to serve on the side.
+Bursting with savory flavors, this deliciously moist stuffing will be the perfect addition to your holiday table – or any time you’re craving some comfort food.

 Best of all, it is very easy to make.
 That is always a winner in my book!